Escape-Technologies/graphql-armor/README.md

 ### Character Limit

-`Character Limit plugin` will enforce a character limit on your GraphQL queries.
+The `Character Limit plugin` will enforce a character limit on your GraphQL queries.

-(Note: The limit is not applied to whole HTTP body -, multipart form data / file upload will still works)
+(Note: The limit is not applied to the whole HTTP body -, multipart form data/file upload will still works)

 ```typescript
 import { ApolloArmor } from '@escape.tech/graphql-armor';